Zuehlke/kafka-streaming-technology/training-env-cloud.md

 ...
 ```

-turn off the vm when your finished the configuration
+- turn off the vm when you finished the configuration